codaapple/codaapple.github.io/_posts/2025-01-23-globalgamejam2025-ENG.md

 ---
 layout: post
-title:  "#3 GGJ25!
-[ENG]"
+title:  "#3 GGJ25 - Day 1 [ENG]"
-summary: "My experience at the Global Gam Jam 2025"
+summary: "My experience: Global Gam Jam 2025 - Part 1"
 author: zoewelli
-date: '2025-01-26 16:15:12 +0530'
+date: '2025-01-24 23:16:45 +0530'
 category: gamejam
 thumbnail: /assets/img/posts/gamejam.png
 keywords: gamejam, beginner
-permalink: /blog/ggj-2025-eng/
+permalink: /blog/ggj-2025-de/
 usemathjax: true
 ---

 ## #3 Global Game Jam 2025!

-Global Game Jam 2025 was an amazing experience!
-Our team consisted of two experienced programmers [Mr Minimal](https://github.com/MrMinimal) and [Kelteseth](https://github.com/kelteseth), two artists [KiraCodez](https://github.com/KiraCodez) and [JoeyGartain](https://github.com/JoeyGartain), one all-rounder [TobyMoby](https://github.com/TobyMoby), and me as the beginner.
-Despite my limited experience, everyone was super supportive, and we had a blast throughout the entire weekend.
+**Day 1 at Global Game Jam 2025 – The Adventure Begins!**

+Today was the first day, and we immediately assembled our fantastic team: two experienced programmers [Mr Minimal](https://github.com/MrMinimal) and [Kelteseth](https://github.com/kelteseth), two artists [KiraCodez](https://github.com/KiraCodez) and [JoeyGartain](https://github.com/JoeyGartain), one all-rounder [TobyMoby](https://github.com/TobyMoby), and myself as a beginner and Social Media Manager for this blog.
-Day 1 was all about brainstorming.
-We gathered around a table (and a digital whiteboard), tossing around crazy ideas until we found something we all loved: Bubble Odysea.
-Once the concept was set, we organized our work environment—file-sharing, communication tools, and project management boards - so everything was ready for the real action.

-Day 2 was when we got down to business.
-The programmers began coding the labyrinth mechanics and tilt controls, while our artists started creating deep-sea backgrounds and adorable bubble animations.
-Meanwhile, our all-rounder hopped between tasks, helping wherever needed - whether it was designing levels or fixing bugs.
-As a beginner, I focused on simple coding tasks and assisted with level design, learning a ton along the way.

-Day 3 brought the final push.
-Everyone was in high gear, polishing assets, smoothing out the controls, and making sure Bubble Odysea felt both challenging and fun.
-The game’s premise is straightforward: you guide a bubble through various undersea labyrinths by tilting your phone.
-Your aim is to reach an ascending stream of bubbles that propels you to the next level.
-Each stage introduces more complex obstacles, and if you collide with sharp objects like starfish or shards, your bubble shrinks.
-After three hits, it pops, and the mission fails.
-Luckily, collecting smaller bubbles can help you grow again.
-Sometimes you even need to stay small on purpose to slip through tight passages.
-With each level you ascend, more trash clutters the water.
-Eventually, you realize the surface world you’re heading toward is already ruined - a dark twist that gave our little game some narrative depth.

-All in all, the jam was a fantastic learning opportunity.
-Working side by side with pros and seeing our idea come to life in just three days was nothing short of exhilarating.
-I’m already counting the days until the next Global Game Jam!

-Check out our [GitHub Repository](https://github.com/MrMinimal/ggj-2025).
-Our game is available for Android only!

-In the spirit of Valentine's day, here's a little poem:

-Errors are red, my screen is blue.
-Someone help me, I've deleted 'Sys32'.
+This year’s Global Game Jam theme is: **Bubbles**!

+Our first big idea is called **Bubble Odysea**.
+In it, you take on the role of a solitary air bubble making its way through the depths of the sea - rising ever higher, ever farther, past breathtaking coral reefs and dangerous hazards.
+By tilting your smartphone, you guide our delicate bubble through maze-like levels.
+Sharp starfish or treacherous currents may lie in wait around every corner, and if you collide with them, your bubble might burst or be otherwise affected.
+Thankfully, you can find smaller bubbles to replenish your strength - since sometimes you even have to shrink on purpose just to squeeze through narrow passages.
+The game will be Android-only and is conveniently controlled by tilting the phone.

+To get things rolling immediately, we set up a shared [GitHub Repository](https://github.com/MrMinimal/ggj-2025), where you can check out our progress any time.
+The artists started working on level design and character models on day one, while the programmers dove into the [Godot Engine 4.4 Beta1](https://godotengine.org/) to lay the groundwork for our deep-sea dream.

+Sometime before midnight, we settled into our makeshift sleeping arrangements, ready to dive back in on Day 2 of the jam with renewed energy.
+I’m already head-over-heels for our little bubble adventure and can’t wait to finally get my hands on the first playable levels!

+Stay tuned and come explore the wonderful world of [Bubble Odysea](https://globalgamejam.org/games/2025/bubble-odysea-5) with us - we’ll be back tomorrow with the latest updates!